 <>1917au31:Petrograd Soviet heard SDs(b) resolution on need to mobilize against Kornilov [Chamberlin,1:462-4]

-<>1917se02:Woodrow Wilson letter to Colonel Edward House called for creation of "American Inquiry" or "Peace Inquiry Bureau", a group of intellectuals, including the young scholar-journalist Walter Lippmann
+<>1917se02:Woodrow Wilson letter to Colonel Edward House called for creation of "American Inquiry" or "Peace Inquiry Bureau"

 *--Lippmann played the central role over the next four months in the composition of Wilson's "Fourteen Points" [Mayer:334-9]

-<>1917se03:Soviet Central Executive Committee called for Democratic Conference; Social Democratic Party (bolsheviks) Central Committee supported
+<>1917se03:Soviet Central Executive Committee called for Democratic Conference [ID]

-<>1917se03:Kronstadt.
-On eve of SOVIET REVOLUTION.
-Red Guard organized [McC2:132-4 | GRH:580]
+<>1917se03:Kronstadt| On the eve of SOVIET REVOLUTION the para-military Red Guard organized [McC2:132-4 | GRH:580]

-<>1917se09:Social Democratic Party (mensheviks) & Social Revolutionary Party resigned from Central Committee of Soviet.
-SDs(m) and SRs were wilting in the intense political heat of revolution
+<>1917se09:Social Democratic Party (mensheviks) & Social Revolutionary Party leaders resigned from Central Committee of Petrograd Soviet [GRH:577-9]

-<>1917se11:se14; Lenin called for an uprising [McC2:113-15]
+<>1917se11:se14; From hiding in Finland, Lenin called for an uprising back in Petrograd [McC2:113-15 | RWR:106]

-<>1917se14:se22; Petrograd Democratic Conference [GRH:542-57]
+<>1917se14:se22; Petrograd| All-Russian Democratic Conference [GRH:542-57]

-<>1917se25:Aleksandr Kerenskii formed Third Coalition cabinet [GRH:558-63 | McC2:45]
+<>1917se25:Aleksandr Kerenskii formed " Third Coalition" cabinet [GRH:558-63 | McC2:45]

 *--Petrograd Soviet Executive Committee elected Leon Trotsky president [GRH:584]

-<>1917se26:Petrograd Soviet resolution re.
+*1917se26:Petrograd Soviet resolution re.
 All-Russian Democratic Conference [GRH:567 | Chamberlin,1:464]

-<>1917se28:Novaia zhizn' [The New Life] reported the reasons why the SDs Menshevik faction [SDs(m)] was falling apart [W]
+<>1917se28:Novaia zhizn' [The New Life] reported the reasons why the SDs Menshevik faction [SDs(m)] was falling apart [E-TXT]

-<>1917oc06:Delo naroda [The People's Cause], an SR newspaper, raised complicated issue of relationship between revolutionary and irregular political institutions -- the Soviets -- and the planned national Constituent Assembly [TXT]
+<>1917oc06:Delo naroda [The People's Cause], an SR newspaper, raised complicated issue of relationship between revolutionary and irregular political institutions -- the Soviets -- and the planned and long desired national Constituent Assembly [E-TXT]

-<>1917oc12:Congress of Public Men organized, a conservative group, alarmed by mounting disorder
+<>1917oc12:Congress of Public Men organized, a conservative group alarmed by mounting disorder

 <>1917oc13:de05; Baltic Fleet navy diary [VRX:131-88]